kartik-v/yii2-ipinfo/README.md

 - Ability to display the flag for a IP address.
 - Ability to display geo position details for the IP address.
 - Ability to render IP details inline instead of popover.
+- Ability to configure fields rendered and also control the layout with templates.
 - Use `yii2-popover-x` extension features to control popover placements and styles.
 - Use flag icons from `yii2-icons` to render country wise high resolution flags of any size.
 - Uses Yii i18N translations to generate locale specific data.